jdonaldson/promhx/Readme.md

 types.

 #Node.js
-Promhx supports Node.js but becuase there is no node.js compile target you must pass `-D nodejs` and `-lib nodejs` to the compiler.
+Promhx supports Node.js but you must pass `-lib nodejs` to the compiler.

 # Acknowledgements